apple/cups/INSTALL.md

-INSTALL - CUPS v2.2.5 - 2017-09-25
+INSTALL - CUPS v2.2.5 - 2017-10-12
 ==================================

 This file describes how to compile and install CUPS from source code.
-For more information on CUPS see the file called "README.txt".
-A complete change log can be found in "CHANGES.txt".
+For more information on CUPS see the file called "README.md".
+A complete change log can be found in "CHANGES.md".

 Using CUPS requires additional third-party support software and printer drivers.
 These are typically included with your operating system distribution.
 Apple